-Pest control in the workplace, especially in a food handling environment is not an option but a requirement.
-The proper pest control measurements will reduce and even eliminate the risk of food contamination caused by pests.
+Pest control in a food handling environment is not an option but a legal requirement.
+The proper pest control measurements will reduce and even eliminate the risk of food contamination and damage caused by pests.

-7 Pests You Might Find in the Workplace
+The 7 Most Common Pests You Can Find in Food Handling Environments

 Did you know flies are one of the most dangerous pests you can find in a food-handling environment?
-The World Health Organisation (WHO) estimates that the common housefly is capable of transmitting at least 65 diseases.
+The World Health Organisation (WHO) estimates that the common housefly can transmit at least 65 diseases.

-Second to flies, rodents also make the top of this list because they are one of the most dangerous pests you can find in a food-handling environment.
+Second to flies, rodents also make the top of this list because they are among the most dangerous pests you can find in a food-handling environment.
 Rodents transport food-borne pathogens through saliva, urine and droppings.
 Rodents also carry parasites like fleas and ticks.

 Rodents are nocturnal (more active at night), shy and likes to hide.
 It is more difficult to spot them.

 As with most pests, cockroaches also like the same food humans consume.
 Paper materials, paste, glue, wallpaper and drapes are also part of their diet.
-Cockroaches are tough little critters and it is claimed they can withstand exposure to extreme levels of radiation.
+Cockroaches are tough little critters, and it is claimed they can withstand exposure to extreme radiation levels.

 Cockroaches often transport microorganisms on their bodies, as well as viruses and pathogens, which can cause various health hazards.

 As with rodents, cockroaches are also nocturnal and like to hide.
-Spotting them is more difficult.
+Spotting them is more complicated.

 Be on the lookout for other flying and crawling insects.
-The types of food you process and store, as well as the location of the facility, play a role in what type of other insects you might encounter in the workplace.
+The types of food you process and store and the location of the facility, play a role in what type of other insects you might encounter in the workplace.